XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   order: 'Date ASC', # String | Order by an any element

-  page: 1 # Integer | e.g. page=1 – Up to 100 manual journals will be returned in a single API call with line items shown for each overpayment
+  page: 1, # Integer | e.g. page=1 – Up to 100 manual journals will be returned in a single API call with line items shown for each overpayment

+  page_size: 100 # Integer | Number of records to retrieve per page
 }

 begin